scienmanas/PayFade/Website/README.md

-- Landing is left - Nikhil
+- Landing enhancement - Manas
 - Dashboard is left
-- How to make smooth fluid flow in this like there are in other startup website - Manas at last when landing page is complete -- Fix and looking of ui code nd error of auth page need to see when constrcting the page
+- How to make smooth fluid flow in this like there are in other startup website - Manas at last when landing page is complete -- Fix and looking of ui code nd error of auth page need to see when constrcting the page (Nikhol error)